 - applications that form part of a collaborative approach, or clearly demonstrate that it is seeking to control deer populations on a landscape scale

-- applications that aim to protect or improve the condition of ancient semi-natural woodland or Plantations on Ancient Woodland Sites (PAWs), which are threatened by deer browsing
+- applications that aim to protect, expand or improve the condition of native woodlands or Plantations on Ancient Woodland Sites (PAWs), which are threatened by deer browsing

 5 POINTS – for applications that meet one of the three-point criteria above and the criteria below:

 - applications that seek to protect SSSI/SAC designated woodlands which are threatened by deer browsing.
 Your supporting information should clearly describe the activities proposed to reduce the deer pressure on the designated woodland feature

 Supplementary point – additional benefit

 1 POINT – will be awarded, as an additional point, where:

 - applications are for diverse woodlands, where the total woodland area has no more than 60 per cent of a single species

 You must use the following Deer Management Plan template to present the finds of the population assessment survey and the resulting population modelling and cull setting for each landowner within the Deer Management Unit.